Roboy/memory/docs/Usage/2_initial_experience.rst

 **Payload:**

-(Consider the Memory Neo4j Architecture Wiki for right use of properties, relationships and labels)
+(Consider the :ref:`know_rep` Wiki for right use of properties, relationships and labels)

 'label' = Specifies the type of node that shall be created